 Take a moment and consider the cost, to stand before the Saviour and say, ”Yes, I’m ready and willing to follow, no matter where You lead, no matter what.”

-Consider this: Denying yourself, losing your life for Christ (Luke 9:24) may not involve physical death but setting aside all your plans and goals, dreams and affections in favor of His plan.
+Consider this: Denying yourself, and losing your life for Christ (Luke 9:24) may not involve physical death but setting aside all your plans and goals, dreams, and affections in favor of His plan.
 Does that seem easier than dying?
 Or harder?

 Prayer: Jesus, my salvation cost you everything, and I thank you for that gift.
 My sacrifice could never equal yours, but I’m willing to count the cost, deny myself, and live as your disciple.
 Thank you for choosing me, loving me, and empowering me to live this life through the Holy Spirit.
 Amen.